What is an API and its relation to PLM?

-APIs make this possible, and they’re behind of much of what we do online.
+APIs make all this possible, and they’re behind much of what we do online.
 They connect businesses, applications, data and devices so you can order pizza for dinner, listen to your favorite music while exercising or buy movie tickets in just a few clicks.

 API stands for Application Programming Interface.
 APIs let applications talk to one another and exchange information.
 Technically, they’re program blocks that ease development and set up the routines, protocols, and tools needed to interact with an application.

 How do APIs work?

 APIs are like digital building blocks that are put together to provide a wide variety of features and functions.
 There are thousands of public APIs that can be used to do everything from checking a location and gathering social media information, to authenticating users.

 Modern companies don’t build apps from scratch.
 They pick and choose among the available APIs to speed the development process, maintain a robust architecture and offer the best customer experience.

 Let’s look at an example to understand how companies combine APIs to build apps.

 Imagine you want to build a hotel app that helps users find available hotels in their location.
 The user selects where they want to stay and when, and the app provides a list of available hotels in that region.
 They can then use the app to select and book their favourite room.

 How would you build this simple hotel app using APIs?

 A basic combination of mapping, calendar, authentication and payment APIs would do the job: